Bayi-Hu/Interactive-Rare-Category-of-Interest-Mining/README.md

 ### **Interval Abstraction**

 Following the settings of the paper, interval abstraction will be built during the offline abstraction procedure.
-It mainly includes 5 files: `Abs_idx, Abs_idx_lst, Abs_scr, AbsIdx2Idx, Dist.npy, Idx2AbsIdx and NNindex.npy`.
+It mainly includes five files: `Abs_idx, Abs_idx_lst, Abs_scr, AbsIdx2Idx, Dist.npy, Idx2AbsIdx and NNindex.npy`.

 ### Usage